Disclaimer

 The following list includes some of the most common health problems that affect Great Danes:

 – Hip Dysplasia: Hip dysplasia is a genetic disease that can cause inflammation in the ball and socket area of the hip joint.
-It often affects young dogs as they age, but it may also occur as a result of injury or obesity.
+It often affects young dogs as they age, but it may also occur due to injury or obesity.

-– Dislocated Joints: The large size of Great Danes causes their joints to dislocate more frequently than smaller dogs.
+– Dislocated Joints: Great Danes’ large size causes their joints to dislocate more frequently than smaller dogs.
 This occurs when they are jumping or twisting due to their weight distribution.

 A Great Dane needs a lot of exercise to maintain a healthy weight.
 They can be prone to stomach torsion, glaucoma, cataracts, hip dysplasia, and deafness.

-One point to note about giving your Great Dane exercise is that you shouldn’t take your dog on excessive walks or hikes before they are two years old as you may risk damaging their joints before they fully develop.
-A dog with bad joints will probably have its length of life shortened.
+One point to note about giving your Great Dane exercise is that you shouldn’t take your dog on excessive walks or hikes before it is two years old.
+You may risk damaging its joints before they fully develop.
+A dog with bad joints will probably have a shorter lifespan.

-Hip dysplasia causes pain and arthritis in the hip joint as well as stiffness in the hind legs which can lead to lameness and difficulty walking.
-All these disorders can not only make your dog’s life less pleasant, but they can also shorten its life.
+Hip dysplasia causes pain and arthritis in the hip joint, as well as stiffness in the hind legs, which can lead to lameness and difficulty walking.
+All these disorders can not only make your dog’s life less pleasant, but they can also shorten it.

 What do Most Great Danes Die of?